jpgtzg/nucleus/README.md

 - Always verify webhook signatures using the provided secrets
 - Dynamic webhook IP validation ensures requests only come from current Stripe IPs
 - Use HTTPS in production
-- Keep your Stripe, Clerk, and Supabase keys secure and never commit them to version control
+- Keep your Stripe, Clerk, and MongoDB connection strings secure and never commit them to version control
 - Implement proper error handling and logging
 - Consider rate limiting for webhook endpoints
 - JWT tokens are verified using Clerk's official SDK